-The 84nd Legislature convened in 2015.
-Four bills required the Commission to amend minimum jails standards in the areas of pregnant inmates, veterans, and visitation.
-However, no additional duties for the Commission were mandated by the Legislature.
+The Commission completed House Bill 1140 report about the care of pregnant inmates.
+No other Legislative action occurred in 2016.
 The Commission continued to provide assistance and information to county officials with legislation that had impact on county jail operations.